Mayara (footballer, born 2001)

-Mayara Nabosne Harendt (born 3 August 2001) is a Brazilian professional footballer who plays as a goalkeeper for Internacional.
+Mayara Nabosne Harendt (born 3 August 2001), simply known as Mayara, is a Brazilian professional footballer who plays as a goalkeeper for Santos.

 Club career

 Born in Curitiba, Paraná, Mayara played for local side Imperial-PR before joining Internacional for the 2019 season.
+Initially a member of the under-18 squad, she made her first team debut on 30 August 2020, starting in a 2–1 away win over Ferroviária.

 In July 2021, despite being backup option, Mayara renewed her contract with Inter.
-She became a starter in the 2022 season.
+She became a starter in the 2022 season, but soon lost her starting spot in the following year.
+On 15 November 2024, she came on as a late substitute in the Campeonato Gaúcho semifinals against Juventude exclusively for the shoot-outs, and saved one of the penalties to qualify his side to the finals.

+On 13 January 2026, Mayara was announced at Santos on a one-year deal.

 International career

 After representing Brazil at under-17 and under-20 levels, Mayara received her first call up for the full side on 18 March 2022.